 In what way is OCWM (Basic Support) gathered?
-If calculated as a percentage of operating budget, what is that percentage? (recommended 10%) Our current mission giving to the wider church and other organizations is 3% of our income.
+If calculated as a percentage of the operating budget, what is that percentage? (recommended 10%) Our 2021 mission giving to the wider church, and other organizations is 4.7% of our income.

 What is the church's current indebtedness?

-Total amount of loan debt: \$2,000 Reason for debt: Purchase of copier machine Are capital and other payments current?
-No payments.
+Total amount of loan debt: \$0 Reason for debt: Are capital and other payments current?
+See our 2022 Budget